heksaani/InnuendoCliCpouta/patho_typing/README.md

 ### Managing large variants

-Various combinations of 60+ ETEC genes posed some challenge in designing the matrix needed to define each phenotype.
-We have clustered various ETEC genes and clustered according to their similarity of sequences.
-We found five clusters and picked one variant (preferably, longer one) from each cluster for ETEC variants.
+Various combinations of 60+ ETEC genes posed some challenge in designing the schema matrix needed for defining ETC pathogenic typing.
+To minimise number of combinations of all ETEC genes,  ETEC genes were clustered based on their raw read sequence.
+A representative variant  (preferably, longer one) was selected from each of the five clusters to define pathogeneic typing of ETEC.

 ### Changes in config and fasta files
 - proposed to use changed config settings (#minimum_gene_coverage: 70 (previous value 60)  #minimum_gene_identity: 60 (previous value: 70).
 Gene_identi value was changed based on the minimum similarity value in the clusters.